 - Have you had previous episodes of similar pain that eventually went away?

-- Do your symptoms include any changes in your bladder or bowel control?
+- Have you experienced any changes in your bladder or bowel control?

-- Do your symptoms include any tingling or weakness in your arms, hands, legs or feet?
+- Have you experienced tingling or weakness in your arms, hands, legs or feet?

-- What treatments or self-care measures have you tried so far?
+- What self-care measures have you tried, and have any of them helped?

-- What are your hobbies and recreational activities?
+- What are your occupation, hobbies and recreational activities?